 If you need a day off, a side trip to see the Snow Monkeys is well worth it.
 Monkeys sit and preen themselves in the hot springs, just like the humans in the onsen.
 Don’t worry – those pools are strictly for monkeys only!

 There are direct shared bus services from Tokyo City and Narita Airport, as well as semi-private shuttle services (the journey takes approximately 5 hours).
 Alternatively, you could come via train and Shinkansen (bullet train) to Iiyama station and catch a bus from there.
 The Nozawa Onsen Liner bus departs regularly according to the Shinkansen timetable.
 However it doesn't run after 8pm.
-You can catch a taxi to Nozawa however if you have lots of gera it could be a squash in their typically small sedans.
+You can catch a taxi to Nozawa however if you have lots of gear it could be a squash in their typically small sedans.

 If you are linking up with Hakuba, Myoko Kogen, Shiga Kogen or Madarao there are daily inter-resort bus services.
 Nozawa itself is small and easy enough to get around on foot – you will rarely need a taxi.